 One Night, a Ruined Lifetime

 Have you ever thought why certain stories make it to the big screen whilst others tend to stay in the realm of being made for TV entertainment, I reckon it is because certain audiences feel more comfortable with certain storylines and don't have huge expectations for them.
-It is why "The Boy Next Door" struggles because this storyline of a mum, separated from her husband having a one night stand with a hunky teen next door fits the Lifetime movie mould rather than big screen entertainment profile.
+It is why "The Boy Next Door" struggles because this storyline of a mum, separated from her husband, having a one night stand with a hunky teen next door fits the Lifetime movie mold rather than big screen entertainment profile.
 In fact as big screen entertainment it is pretty shallow stuff and a waste of some of the actor's talents whilst full of dodgy decision making and bad choices.

 As such what we get in "The Boy Next Door" is on one hand Claire dealing with issues of guilt over her secret one night stand, then we have Noah turning the screw and making things tough for her behind the scenes and we also having Noah getting in to the head of young Kevin.
-It is all pretty generic stuff and nothing out of the ordinary with Jennifer Lopez delivering hot older woman whilst Ryan Guzman does hot younger man with a dark, dangerous side.
+It is all pretty generic stuff and nothing out of the ordinary with Jennifer Lopez delivering hot older woman whilst Ryan Guzman does hot younger man with a dark, dangerous, obsessive side.
 I suppose in many ways it is the styling which isn't generic but the use of dark montages does little to make this the thrilling movie it so clearly hoped to be.

-What this all boils down to is that if you are a fan of Lifetime movies you should enjoy "The Boy Next Door" as it has all the ingredients and bad decisions of a Lifetime movie.
+What this all boils down to is that if you are a fan of Lifetime movies you might enjoy "The Boy Next Door" as it has all the ingredients and bad decisions of a Lifetime movie.
 But as such if you watched this expecting something more, something in the least bit thrilling then chances are you are going to be disappointed.